-While it’s easy for your customers to browse your site and add items to their cart, a growing number of customers actually abandon their shopping cart and never return to complete their order.
+While it’s easy for your customers to browse your site and add items to their cart, a growing number of customers actually abandon their shopping cart and never return to complete their orders.
 According to a recent report from the Baymard Institute, approximately 68% of online shoppers are abandoning their carts before checkout.

 1 – simplify the process

-According to Baymard’s research, 14% of online shoppers can’t to be bothered creating an account with a business just so they can complete their order.
-11% of them complain that a businesses cart is too confusing and convoluted to use easily.
+According to Baymard’s research, 14% of online shoppers can’t be bothered creating an account with a business just so they can complete their order.
+11% of them complain that a business’s cart is too confusing and convoluted to use easily.
 In other words, if you make it a complicated hassle to complete an order, the odds are that your customers won’t be bothered with completing it at all.
 Nobody wants to jump through hoops to buy something from you, and internet shopping is supposed to be about simplicity.
 Be sure you keep it that way.

 2 – keep shipping low

-A large number of shoppers actually abandon their cart once they realise that shipping costs are more than they expected.
-Nothing’s worse than finding a great deal and then realising that it’s not so great thanks to huge shipping costs.
+A large number of shoppers actually abandon their cart once they realize that shipping costs are more than they expected.
+Nothing’s worse than finding a great deal and then realizing that it’s not so great thanks to huge shipping costs.
 If you’ll make an effort to keep shipping costs low, you’ll avoid losing customers when they’re ready to checkout.
 Don’t hide your shipping costs, either, assuming that customers won’t care once they’ve gone through the trouble of choosing their items.
 They care.
 If you can’t offer free shipping, at least be sure to offer early estimates so that customers know what they’re going to be paying in the end.

-3 – maximise payment choices
+3 – maximize payment choices

 You may prefer credit card payments, but not everyone does.
 Letting your customers pay with as many different methods as possible will help you avoid abandonment.
-For instance, many customers actually cancel their order when they realise they can’t use PayPal or their Google wallet.
+For instance, many customers actually cancel their order when they realize they can’t use PayPal or their Google wallet.
 It may seem like a hassle to set up accounts with other payment companies, but the more ways you allow customers to pay, the better.

 4 – save features